Companion planting is one of the most helpful practices in gardening for a number of reasons.

 Growing dill is very simple given that you provide it with the right growing conditions.

-The herb repels harmful insects and attract beneficial ones, including bees and wasps.
+The herb repels harmful insects and attracts beneficial ones, including bees and wasps.

 12. Thyme + Cabbage/Cauliflower/Broccoli